lsst/dp1_lsst_io/docs/tutorials/portal/portal-103-3.rst

 Two tables must have a column in common in order to be joined.

 **1. Go to the DP0.2 catalog ADQL interface.**
-Navigate to the Portal's DP0.2 Catalogs tab and switch to the ADQL interface.
+Navigate to the Portal's DP0.2 Catalogs tab and switch to the ADQL interface by clicking on Edit ADQL.

 **2. The ADQL components of a JOIN...ON statment.**
 The generic example below illustrates a common join scenario.